CyberLynx is NOW ENROLLING for the 2021-2022 school year!

 - Student work samples are required quarterly, for each class (and curriculum) the student is taking documented on their ILP.

 - Work samples are a brief portfolio of work generated by the student during each quarter of the academic year.

 - Work samples consist of daily lessons, quizzes, unit tests, as well as other supporting course work, showing students’ independent work.

-- On site certified teachers will review work samples, allow parents to provide input regarding the student’s grades and progress, and document the student’s progress and grades accordingly.
+- Certified teachers will review work samples, allow parents to provide input regarding the student’s grades and progress, and document the student’s progress and grades accordingly.
 (This would be the time when curriculum or level changes can be discussed).